tkn-tub/ns3-gym/src/lte/doc/source/lte-pathloss-testing.rst

 Unit Tests
 ~~~~~~~~~~

 The unit tests are carried out by comparing the expected results of the pathloss module in specific scenarios with pre calculated values obtained offline with an Octave script (/test/reference/lte-pathloss.m).
+The tests are considered passed if the two values differs only for a predefined tolerance (0.1) that accounts for the approximations due to floating point arithmetics.

 In the following we detailed the scenarios considered, their selection has been done for covering the wide set of possible pathloss logic combinations.
 The pathloss logic results therefore implicitly tested.

 Test #1 Okumura Hata
 --------------------